Data Stability in Clustering: A Closer Look: Lower bounds

 \begin{theorem} For any $\epsilon > 0$, the problem of solving $(2 - \epsilon)$-center stable $k$-median instances is NP-hard. \end{theorem}

-\begin{proof} We reduce from the perfect dominating set promise problem, which we prove to be NP-hard (see Theorem~\ref{thm:sdom} in Appendix~\ref{app:pdspp}), where we are promised that the input graph $G = (V,E)$ is such that all of its smallest dominating sets $D$ are perfect, and we are asked to find a dominating set of size at most $d$.
+\begin{proof} We reduce from what we call the perfect dominating set promise problem (PDS-PP), which we prove to be NP-hard (see Appendix), where we are promised that the input graph $G = (V,E)$ is such that all of its smallest dominating sets $D$ are perfect, and we are asked to find a dominating set of size at most $d$.
 The reduction is simple.
 We take an instance of the NP-hard problem PDS-PP on $G=(V,E)$ on $n$ vertices and reduce it to an $\alpha = 2 - \epsilon$-center stable instance.
-We define our distance metric as follows.
+Our distance metric as follows.
 Every vertex $v \in V$ becomes a point in the $k$-center instance.
 For any two vertices $(u,v) \in E$ we define $d(u,v) = 1/2$.
 When $(u,v) \notin E$, we set $d(u,v) = 1$.
 This trivially satisfies the triangle inequality for any graph $G$, as the sum of the distances along any two edges is at least $1$.
 We set $k = d$.

 We observe that a $k$-median solution of cost $(n - k)/2$ corresponds to a dominating set of size $d$ in the PDS-PP instance, and is therefore NP-hard to find.
 We also observe that because all solutions of size $\le d$ in the PDS-PP instance are perfect, each (non-center) point in the $k$-median solution has distance $1/2$ to exactly one (its own) center, and a distance of $1$ to every other center.
 Hence, this instance is $\alpha = (2 - \epsilon)$-center stable, completing the proof. \end{proof}